-Externally, many stakeholders look at our business through the lens of ESG.
-ESG considerations that are material to our business are alive in our purpose, our culture, our people, our strategy, and our executive compensation.
+Externally, many stakeholders look at our business through the lens of sustainability.
+Sustainability considerations that are material to our business are alive in our purpose, our culture, our people, our strategy and our executive compensation.

-Our Chief Executive Officer ("CEO"), Garrick Rochow has said, "As our Company's leader, I intend to bring our purpose - world-class performance delivering hometown service-to life."
+Our Chief Executive Officer ("CEO"), Garrick Rochow has said, "As our Company's leader, I intend to bring our purpose - world-class performance delivering hometown service - to life."
 Our plans are outlined below.

 LEADING THE CLEAN ENERGY TRANSFORMATION.
 Leading this transformation is the opportunity of our generation.
-We are proud of our pledge to deliver industry-leading zero-coal, net-zero carbon, and renewable energy for our customers, investors, and planet.
+We are proud of our pledge to deliver zero-coal, net zero carbon and renewable energy for our customers, investors and planet.
 Our success in this important work depends on innovating as well as partnering with customers to use energy wisely with energy efficiency and demand response programs.
-This is our moonshot moment.
 The best part?
-We get to lead the clean energy transformation for our customers, investors, state, and the planet!
+We get to lead the clean energy transformation for our customers, investors, state and the planet!

 DELIVERING EXCELLENCE.
-Our tradition of performance excellence is a legacy that will continue.
-That legacy is grounded in our commitment to our lean operating system, the CE Way, which helps us serve customers better every day.
-As we move into the future, we will add deeper automation and analytics to our operating system to help our frontline co-workers serve with pride.
-Beyond how we work, our commitment to excellence applies to our valuable and strong relationship with our unionized workforce - and our stand that every day is a safe day for all our co-workers.
+Our tradition of performance excellence is a legacy that we plan to continue.
+That legacy is grounded in our commitment to our lean operating system, the "CE Way", which helps us serve customers better every day.
+As we move into the future, we plan to add deeper automation and analytics to our operating system to help our frontline co-workers serve with pride.
+Beyond how we work, our commitment to excellence applies to our valuable and strong relationship with our unionized workforce - and our stand that every day should be a safe day for all our co-workers.

 ADVANCING OUR CULTURE.
-A moment is an instance in time.
-A movement is sustained motion that spurs transformation.
 We work every day to create an environment where the contributions of all are heard and valued, and everyone knows they belong.

-All of the operational metrics we use to determine executive incentive compensation are ESG metrics.
-They are material to our business and quantifiable.
-In 2022, our operational metrics included safety, culture index (employee empowerment, employee engagement and Diversity, Equity, and Inclusion ("DE&I")), customer experience, reliability, customer value, methane reduction, and affordability.
+All of the operational metrics we use to determine executive incentive compensation are sustainability metrics.
+They are significant to our business and quantifiable.
+In 2023, our operational metrics included safety, culture index (employee empowerment, employee engagement and Diversity, Equity and Inclusion ("DE&I")), customer experience, electric reliability, cost reductions through waste elimination and methane reduction.

-Connecting the dots between our internal activities and external stakeholder expectations is the focus of our ESG communication efforts.
-We participate in a voluntary industry initiative, coordinated by the Edison Electric Institute and the American Gas Association, to provide the public, our customers, and shareholders uniform and consistent ESG and sustainability-related metrics.
+Connecting the dots between our internal activities and external stakeholder expectations is the focus of our sustainability communication efforts.
+We participate in a voluntary industry initiative, coordinated by the Edison Electric Institute and the American Gas Association, to provide the public, our customers and shareholders uniform and consistent sustainability-related metrics.
 We participate in the annual CDP (formerly known as the Carbon Disclosure Project) Climate and Water Reports.
-Our Climate Assessment Report and Methane Reduction Plan are also great tools for outlining our ESG activities.
-All of these reports, our various reporting indexes, scorecards, and our policies, such as those related to human rights, biodiversity, waste management, safety, environmental, greenhouse gas, and water use can be found on our website at cmsenergy.com/sustainability.
-Website references throughout this Proxy Statement are provided for convenience only, and the content on the referenced websites is not incorporated by reference into this Proxy Statement.
+Our Climate Assessment Report and Methane Reduction Plan are also great tools for outlining our sustainability activities.
+All of these reports, our various reporting indexes, scorecards and our policies, such as those related to human rights, labor rights workforce, biodiversity, waste management, safety, environmental, greenhouse gas and water use can be found on our website at cmsenergy.com/sustainability/default.aspx.